 In June 2021 a French court charged Peugeot with consumer fraud over alleged diesel vehicle emissions test cheating between 2009 and 2015.
-The investigation is reported to have found that some of the cars emitted over 10 times the regulatory limit for on-the-road nitrogen oxide (NOx) emissions.148 Between 2013 and 2014 Peugeot allegedly posted videos on YouTube appearing to challenge World Health Organisation guidance on NOx emissions, as well as producing a video claiming that modern diesel engines do not emit noxious particles.149
+The investigation is reported to have found that some of the cars emitted over 10 times the regulatory limit for on-the-road nitrogen oxide (NOx) emissions.
+Between 2013 and 2014 Peugeot allegedly posted videos on YouTube appearing to challenge World Health Organisation guidance on NOx emissions, as well as producing a video claiming that modern diesel engines do not emit noxious particles.
+153 and nearly six times the percentage of its 2021 European car sales accounted for by lowemission vehicles.
+Meanwhile the percentage of its advertisements devoted to BEVs alone was over five times the percentage of Stellantis' 2021 Europeancarsalesaccountedforbyzero-emission vehicles, and nearly 7.5 times the projected 2021 global sales of BEVs as a percentage of total sales from the brands of the former PSA, assuming an increase on 2020 sales in line with the average increase from 2016.
+While it is impossible to be sure in the absence of 2021 sales data for Peugeot alone, these figures nonetheless strongly suggest that the brand's advertising during this period gave an exaggerated impression of the importance of BEVs and hybrids to its overall

-% of advertisements promoting BEVs or hybrids - 76% (144 ads)
+% of advertisements promoting hybrids - 37% (69 ads)